jongstra/gvb_scraper/README.md

 ## Run

 #### Activate the virtual environment, if it isn't active already:
     source venv/bin/activate

+#### Create the following environment variables, and assign the correct values to them:
+    GVB_FTP_URL
+    GVB_FTP_USERNAME
+    GVB_FTP_PASSWORD

+For local development, it is possible to automatically add/remove these environment variables when activating/deactivating the virtual environment.
+This can be accomplished by modifying the **venv/bin/activate** file.
+To accomplish this, add **export** statements for these variable at the bottom of the file, and **unset** statements for these variables within the **deactivate** function in this script.
+When deploying the code on a server, it would probably be a good idea to use more secure options to expose these secrets.

 #### Start the 'database' Docker container.
 The -d flag makes the database container run in the background:
 	docker-compose up -d database